-Even though it may sound like it, heart failure does not necessarily mean that the heart has failed.
-Heart failure is a serious condition in which the heart is not pumping blood around the body efficiently.
+Even though it may sound like it, congestive heart failure does not necessarily mean that the heart has failed.
+However, heart failure is a serious condition where the heart does not pump blood around the body efficiently.

 We depend on the pumping action of the heart to deliver nutrient- and oxygen-rich blood to every cell in the body.
 When cells are not nourished adequately, it is not possible for the body to function properly.

 If the heart is weakened and cannot supply the cells with sufficient blood, the patient becomes tired and breathless.
-Everyday activities that were once taken for granted become challenging, such as walking, carrying the shopping or climbing the stairs.
+Everyday activities that were once taken for granted become challenging.

-Heart failure is a serious condition for which there is usually no cure.
-However, with the right treatment, the patient can still lead an enjoyable, meaningful and productive life.
+Heart failure is a serious condition, and there is usually no cure.
+However, with the right treatment, the patient can still lead an enjoyable, meaningful, and productive life.

-- Heart attack - this consists of death of heart muscle due to an occlusion (blockage) of a coronary artery.
-Put simply, heart muscle tissue dies.
+- Heart attack - this is death of heart muscle due to the blockage of a coronary artery.
 The heart muscle dies because it is starved of oxygen (because blood is not getting to it).

-- Heart failure - this means the heart muscle cannot pump blood around the body effectively/properly.
+- Heart failure - this means the heart muscle cannot pump blood around the body properly.
 It is not a heart attack.

-- Cardiac arrest - this means the heartbeat stops, the heart stops, blood circulation stops, there is no pulse.
+- Cardiac arrest - this means the heart stops, blood circulation stops, and there is no pulse.

 - Diabetes - especially diabetes type 2.

-- Obesity - people who are both obese and have diabetes type 2 have double the risk of developing heart failure, according to this study.
+- Obesity - people who are both obese and have diabetes type 2 have an increased risk.

-- Smoking - people who smoke regularly run a significantly higher risk of developing heart failure compared to lifetime non-smokers and people who gave up.
+- Smoking - people who smoke regularly run a significantly higher risk of developing heart failure.

 - Myocarditis - inflammation of the heart muscle, usually caused by a virus, leading to left-sided heart failure.

-- Atrial fibrillation - patients with atrial fribrillaiton have a much higher risk of hospitalization due to heart failure, a study found.
+- Atrial fibrillation - an irregular, often rapid heart beat; patients with atrial fibrillation have a higher risk of hospitalization due to heart failure, a study found.

-- Lupus (person's own immune system attacks healthy cells and tissues).
+- Lupus - the patient's immune system attacks healthy cells and tissues.

-- Hemochromatosis (pathology in which iron accumulates in the tissues).
+- Hemochromatosis - a condition where iron accumulates in the tissues.